iosnitishsharma/MVVM-Sample/README.md

 MVVM Sample
 ===========

-MVVM Sample is a login use case implementation of the Model-View-ViewModel (MVVM) architecture using [ReactiveCocoa 4][reactive-cocoa].
+MVVM Sample is a login use case implementation of the MVVM architecture using [ReactiveCocoa 4][reactive-cocoa].

 [reactive-cocoa]: https://github.com/ReactiveCocoa/ReactiveCocoa